mejiaj/mejiaj/src/pages/blog/post/subgrid.md

 ## Conclusion

-Subgrid can seem confusing at first, but I hope you can take the demo code to improve your components too.
+Subgrid can seem confusing at first, but I hope you can take the demo's code to improve your components too.
+I'm excited to see what else this feature can do and share that too.